-Nigel Brooks, Snr Design Engineer and Ian Ingham Mechanical Design Manager are both involved in technical design and development at Tonejet.
+Nigel Brooks, Senior Design Engineer, and Ian Ingham, Mechanical Design Manager, are both involved in technical design and development at Tonejet.
 Nigel joined Tonejet in 2013 with over 15 years’ experience of using all forms of additive manufacture in previous roles, while Ian Ingham has been with Tonejet since 1998, coming from a background in inkjet printing technology and development.

 SLS, in particular, offered opportunities for the manufacture of end-use components within Tonejet equipment, particularly those of low volume requirements or with complex shapes and geometries that could not easily be machined.

 Nigel and Ian both realised that as SLS is adopted more widely within the organisation for manufacturing, it will open up a range of new efficient and low-cost production opportunities.

 With this in mind, they set about introducing Tonejet’s executive management to the versatile and practical benefits that SLS could offer in additive manufacturing as well as the more usual prototyping.